Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 - Connects directly with payroll systems.

-- Calculates gratuity using UAE Labour Law rules.
+- Calculates gratuity using federal labour law rules.

 Final Summary

-This tool gives you a clear way to check your end of service benefits.
-The tool uses your basic salary, service years and contract type to give you a complete breakdown.
+The tool gives you a clear way to check your end of service benefits.
+The tool uses your basic pay, service years and contract type to give you a complete breakdown.
 It works for Dubai, Abu Dhabi, Sharjah and all other emirates.